didier-durand/AgentEvolver/docs/launcher.md

 Notes:

 - Skips re-launch if an existing PGID is active.
 To restart, stop the service (kill the process group) or remove the corresponding `.pgid` file and relaunch the flag.
-- For PTY-backed services, human-readable command execution is proxied via `beyondagent.utils.pty`; output still goes to the same log file.
+- For PTY-backed services, human-readable command execution is proxied via `agentevolver.utils.pty`; output still goes to the same log file.
 - Tags: `launcher.py` applies a meaningful `tag` for each service (e.g., `appworld_env_service`), which appears in the log filename.